 4.3.1 Heat wave frequency

-Figure 4 shows the E-OBS pattern of the number of heat waves for the time period 1980 - 2009 and the grid cell based differences with the RCMs.
+Figure 4 shows the E-OBS pattern of the number of heat waves for the time period 1980-2009 and the grid-cell-based differences between it and the RCMs.
 The relevant scores are given in Table 3.